srikarreddykatta/DSU/README.md

 a. construct DSU with n groups.
 b. merge two existing groups.
 c. find the ultimate parent of the group to which an element belongs.
-e. find rank of the group to which an element belongs.
+e. find rank of the group to which an element belongs